bry02g/hw2_stateful_widgets/README.md

 ```
 <br/>

+NOTE: Don't forget to call **SetState** when you handle the button press otherwise flutter won't know to rebuild the UI.

 <img src="https://github.com/bry02g/hw2_stateful_widgets/blob/master/screenshots/question1.gif" width="40%">

 ## Question 2

 You will need to wire up the IconButton to toggle between filled/unfilled heart.

-(hint: will need to use Icons.favorite_border & Icons.favorite)
+Hint: will need to use two Icons.favorite_border & Icons.favorite.
+Simillar to question 1, this time you will need to swap the icons depending on the state your variable holds.

 <img src="https://github.com/bry02g/hw2_stateful_widgets/blob/master/screenshots/question2.gif" width="40%">